The German Shepherds z FAOLADH

 Most people are not aware that the most critical time in a puppy’s development happens between 3 and 12 weeks of age.
 The socialization and conditioning that takes place during this period will shape your puppy’s behavior and their ability to navigate our modern world.
 This means that the choice of a breeder is the most important choice you will make in this journey.

 Newborn Puppies don’t do much… but contrary to the general thinking, weeks one and two in a puppy’s development give us the opportunity to expose their busy brain to Early Neurological Stimulation (ENS).
-The stress a pup feels by being removed from its den and mother and having its body temperature lowered, is enough to condition the pup to react more confidently to stressful situations throughout its life.
+The stress a pup feels by being removed from its den and mother and having its body temperature lowered, is enough to condition the pup to react more confidently to stressful situations throughout its life, and also has tremendous benefits to a pup's nervous system and overall health.
 HMK9 mimmics the ENS used by military in the Super Dog Program.
 We also begin handling every part of the pup’s anatomy and desensitize them to being touched and handled.